 - SQL Server 2017 (with cumulative update 2 or later)

 - SQL Server 2016 (with no service pack or later)

 - SQL Server 2014 (with service pack 1 or later)

 - SQL Server 2012 (with service pack 3 or later)

-The site supports up to 10 clients, which must run one of the following versions of Windows:
+The site supports up to 10 clients, which can run any supported client OS version.

 The inclusion of these products in this content doesn't imply an extension of support for a version that's beyond its support lifecycle.
 Configuration Manager doesn't support products that are beyond their support lifecycle.
 For more information, see Microsoft Lifecycle Policy.